 Innovation is the key to maintaining interest in the food we serve, and we offer an ever-changing selection of traditional, international and ethnic dishes, so that children can benefit from a balanced diet that is fun and wide-ranging.
 Themed meals are organised to coincide with Chinese New Year, St Patrick’s Day, the Football World Cup and many others.

-Staff and students eat together in our dining hall.
+Staff and pupils eat together in our dining hall.

 In addition to this, the Houses have their own kitchens where pupils can make themselves snacks, hot drinks, and where a bowl of fruit is always on offer.
 Cooking is a popular evening past time in the Houses for boarders.